aguther/rti-connext-dds-pro/README.md

-# RTI Connext DDS RPMS
+# RTI Connext DDS Professional RPMS

 This repository contains gradle build jobs to create RPMS for the efficient deployment of RTI Connext DDS Professional.